 Career resource site The Balance Careers found that the majority of businesses use networking as their main pipeline to source candidates.
 However, this is a manual process that may see you spending too much time finding candidates instead of focusing on other aspects of recruitment.
 Online job boards and aggregators can help by automating the process.
 Sites like Indeed, Glassdoor, and LinkedIn act as mini-search engines for job postings.
 By advertising your organisation’s vacant positions on these sites, you let candidates come to you — and you don’t need to spend most of your time in search of them.

-Applicant tracking systems (ATS)
+Applicant tracking systems (ATS) for recruiters